A brief conceptual introduction to the main features of the YRC controller and API, relevant to extension development, is given below.

 Zones represent a physical space within the manipulator workspace.
 They can be specified using either axis ranges or via a rectangular prism (box shape) in Cartesian coordinates (corners or center & dimensions).
 When the TCP enters a configured zone, either an alarm (stop condition) can be generated or the status can be reflected via an output bit (also accessible programmatically).

 If your robot controller has a Functional Safety Unit (FSU), Safety range limits can be defined using Cubic, Plane and Custom volumes to exclude all parts of the manipulator from inside or outside defined spaces.
-Custom volumes can be defined using a set of Cylishperes (Capsules).
-Safety range limits can also be associated with output signals and signals can be used to programmatically enable and disable them, providing great flexability.
+Custom volumes can be defined using a set of Cylispheres (Capsules).
+Safety range limits can also be associated with output signals and signals can be used to programmatically enable and disable them, providing great flexibility.

 User frames are user-defined coordinate frames.
 Once defined, these coordinate frames can be referenced in, for example, stored positions and motion commands.
 For example, a program may perform motions relative to workpiece fixtures or palletes, so that the same sequences can be used for multiple fixtures.
 User frames can also be manipulated programmatically, for example to update them with data from a vision system so that motion commands can remain relative to workpieces that may be placed arbitrarily.

 User frames are defined via an origin Cartesian point and two other points to define a plane.
 Together this uniquely determines an arbitrarily positioned and oriented coordinate system in 3D space.